No passwords, No popups, No AI, No cost:

 sidebar

-Ed. note: Readers started duplicative threads over the years, often asking questions already answered on other threads, so we've now combined them all into one :-)
+Ed. note: Many duplicative threads were started over the years, asking questions already answered on other threads, so we've now combined them all :-)

 Q. I also have recently purchased gold-plated flatware, and it also has developed some marring in the finish here and there.
 I knew not to use any citrus-y dish soaps, and have used only good old-fashioned Ivory.
 Sure would like to know how to get those little dark stains off the finish.